grimadas/gromit/README.md

 To change the SSH user, we suggest to modify the `scripts/surfnet_*.sh` scripts.

 ## Tutorials
-A tutorial that gets you up and running with Gumby is available [here](docs/tutorials/experiment_tutorial_1.rst).
+A tutorial that gets you up and running with Gumby is available [here](https://github.com/tribler/gubmy/docs/tutorials/experiment_tutorial_1.rst).

-TODO: add citation link
+## Citation

+Please use the following bibtex entry:

+TBA